 Developing a biblically sound financial plan for marriage is foundational to future marital financial stability and should help prevent marital conflict over financial decisions.
 Financial stability will also be beneficial in qualifying for a future home loan.
 In order to keep money in a God-honoring priority and perspective and to avoid disobedience, bondage, and idolatry in the financial arena, a wise couple prays over the purposes God has for their lives.
 The couple then establishes a budget as a tool that will guide them efficiently and obediently.
 A budget is a guideline that will often need to be adjusted.
 The intention is not to trap us in bondage to a set of regulations, but to give us liberty to follow Jesus and His purposes.
 By leading us to avoid waste and prevent bondage to debt, a budget will free us to not only enjoy more material blessings personally, but also to be able to share gifts more liberally with others.

-Eph 4.28 Let him that stole steal no more: but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth.
+Eph 4.28 Let the thief no longer steal, but rather let him labor, doing honest work with his own hands, so that he may have something to share with anyone in need.